maximilienroberti/agent_101_wt_langchain/README.md

 This project shows a simple setup for working with LangChain through notebooks and a terminal-based agent app.

+## Tutorial Overview

+This tutorial is split into three progressive steps:

+1. `tutorials/1_llm_101/main.ipynb`

+This notebook introduces the basics of how an LLM works with LangChain.
+It shows the core building blocks of prompting a model and helps explain why developers started thinking about agents in the first place: once a model can follow instructions, the next idea is to let it decide when to use tools and multi-step reasoning to complete a task.

+2. `tutorials/2_agent/main.ipynb`

+This notebook explains how an agent works inside a Jupyter notebook.
+It builds on the first tutorial by adding tools and memory, so you can see how LangChain turns a simple model call into an agent that can reason, call tools, and continue a conversation across steps.

+3. `tutorials/2_agent/app`

+This folder contains the CLI version of the same agent.
+It shows how to customize your agent in a more practical app format by editing the agent setup, tools, prompts, and terminal experience so you can use it directly from the command line.

 ## Installation

 Make sure you have Python 3.11 or newer installed.